kylecorry31/kylecorry31.github.io/_posts/2020-3-7-arduino-barometer-plant.md

 date:   2020-3-7 11:00:00 -0500
 categories: maker
 ---
+An Arduino powered desk "plant" which responds to barometric pressure.

 I wanted a unique bioluminescent plant as a decoration for my desk at work that changed color based on the barometric pressure.
 This post shows how I built this "plant".